By Teresa Brown, Vice President of Leadership Development at SPN

 Clear expectations.
 As a manager it is essential that your virtual employees always have a clear understanding of the scope of their work, responsibilities, and decisions rights.
 Outcomes, deadlines, and owners must be firmly established and articulated for all projects.
 (Tools like Basecamp can be very helpful here.)
 Related to the topic above, make sure everyone in the organization is clear on expectations about work hours and availability for staff working remotely, understanding that there is no right or wrong answer, it’s about what best positions your team to meet its goals.
 As a remote staffer, don’t be shy about clarifying expectations or responsibilities with your manager.
 This is crucial when you’re transitioning to a virtual environment or starting a new project.

 Get your technology right.
 For virtual employees, make sure you are setting yourself up for success with the right tools: dependable internet and phone service, a good webcam and microphone, a reliable printer/scanner, and a headset are a must.
 For managers preparing to shift to a virtual set-up, make sure you have tech support options sorted out for your team.
-(We’ll devote an upcoming post to the question of tech support/management in a virtual team.)
+(Here’s a full list of recommendations on tech related items for going virtual.)

 Finally, be prepared to remain flexible.
 When you work from home there are always going to be challenges that pop up: the internet goes down, a conference call drops, or a Zoom call freezes up.
 How you respond is almost always more important than the glitch itself.
 So, hold on to your sense of humor and refrain from calling attention to the hiccup.
 And remember it’s not forever— soon you’ll be back in the warm confines of your organizational office.
 (Although I’m going to bet that some of you decide virtual work is a great permanent answer for your organizations!)